chrisjsewell/ipypublish/README.md

 # iPyPublish

-A workflow for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks.
+A program for creating and editing publication ready scientific reports and presentations, from one or more Jupyter Notebooks.

 **Documentation**: [ipypublish.readthedocs.io](http://ipypublish.readthedocs.io)